Understanding Stormwater in Avondale Estates

 Why is Stormwater Management Important?

 In areas that do not have man-made impermeable surfaces, precipitation normally takes a long time to reach a stream.
-A small amount of water falls on the stream surface, but most of the water reaches the stream only after it has soaked into the ground and moved through the soils.
+A small amount of waterfalls on the stream surface, but most of the water reaches the stream only after it has soaked into the ground and moved through the soil.
 When impermeable surfaces are added to a watershed, the water reaches the stream very quickly and in much larger quantities than the stream is used to.
 In addition, urban areas are normally serviced by a system of pipes and catch basins which are designed to get water off the land as quickly as possible and convey it to the stream.
 This excessive volume of water is more than the channel can handle and erosion of the channel results.
 When the channel erosion occurs, it caused cloudy (turbid) water that negatively affects the organisms in the stream and the downstream users of the water, in addition to destroying habitat.
 It is, therefore, important to prevent runoff at the source wherever possible.

 What can residents do?